 - A reaction is considered to be 'negative' when the skin remains normal.
 This means that you are not allergic to the substance in the solution.

 Do not take antihistamines on the day of the test as they may dampen any allergic response during the test.

-You may also have a blood test called a RAST test or an ELISA test.
-These measure the amount of a protein called IgE antibody which is produced as a result of an allergic reaction.
+You may also have a blood test.
+This measures the amount of a protein called IgE antibody which is produced as a result of an allergic reaction.
 You can read more about IgE reactions in the separate leaflet called Food Allergy and Intolerance

 What are the treatment options for nut allergy?